iron-io/docs/worker/cli/index.md

 There are additional options available to the upload command; you can find a list of them by running `iron worker upload --help`.
 All of these options can be mixed and matched at will to easily create very complex, specific behaviors.

-<h2 id="creating__uploading_code_packages"> Uploading Code Packages for Docker like services </h2>
+<h2 id="creating__uploading_code_packages"> Uploading Code Packages for Dockerhub-like services </h2>

 *This method works only for those who have dedicated cluster.*
-Before upload the code you need to verify that you have successfully logged in to the service:
+Before uploading the code you need to verify that you have successfully logged in to the service:

 ```sh
 docker login -u USERNAME -p PASSWORD -e YOUR@EMAIL.COM https://COMPANY-docker-dockerv2-local.SERVICE.com/v2/